Mihaela-Oprea/starbucks-copy/README.md

 # ˗ˏˋ☕ˎˊ˗ Starbucks Website Project

 This is a **fully responsive**, multi-page website project created for Starbucks.
 It is designed to replicate a modern **Starbucks website**, featuring various sections such as a homepage, menu, products, delivery information, contact, about, sign-up, log-in, and trainer profiles.
-This project was developed as part of an IT School Web Development course.

 ---